-Digital-based Countingup is a business “accounting bank”.
-As you may have guessed, this means that it’s designed to work both as a bank and as accounting software.
-It aims to let small business customers pay their bills, issue invoices and do their accounting all from the same app.
+Digital-based Countingup is a business current account that’s plugged into an accounting package.
+It’s designed to let small business customers pay their bills, issue invoices and do their accounting all from the same app.

-Countingup combines a business bank account with accounting software.
-As Countingup’s CEO Tim Fouracre modestly puts it, “it’s Xero and RBS in one app”.
-It launched on 24 January 2018 for freelancers and sole traders, but it’s now also available for limited companies.
-Countingup says it reached 8,000 customers during its first year, and that it’s now used by over 28,000 businesses.
+Having launched in January 2018 for freelancers and sole traders, the business e-money account is now also available for limited companies.
+Countingup says it reached 8,000 customers during its first year, and that it’s now used by over 35,000 businesses.

 You can sign up to Countingup online in a few minutes, as long as your business is registered in the UK and you are at least 18 and a UK resident.
 These are its main features:

 - Business current account.
 It allows you to send and receive money transfers, to make payments and to set up direct debits.